bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The Javascript version of HTML

 2. What is an event?
+It's a thing that happens

 3. What is an event listener?
+A way to trigger an event

 4. Why would we convert a NodeList into an Array?
+To manipulate it easier

 5. What is a component?
+A module, so it could be a function that builds a card with data passed to it.

 ### Git Set up